 For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
-Any amounts you pay for a covered service after the benefit limit has been reached do not count toward your out-of-pocket maximum.
-You can call Member Services when you want to know how much of your benefit limit you have already used.
+Paying for costs once a benefit limit has been reached will not count toward your out-of-pocket maximum.
+You can call Member Services to find out how much of your benefit limit you have already used.

-SECTION 5 How are your medical services covered when you are in a "clinical research study"?
+SECTION 5 How are your medical services covered when you are in a clinical research study?

-Section 5.1 What is a "clinical research study"?
+SECTION 5.1 What is a clinical research study?

-A clinical research study (also called a "clinical trial") is a way that doctors and scientists test new types of medical care, like how well a new cancer drug works.
+A clinical research study (also called a clinical trial) is a way that doctors and scientists test new types of medical care, like how well a new cancer drug works.
 Certain clinical research studies are approved by Medicare.
 Clinical research studies approved by Medicare typically request volunteers to participate in the study.

 Once Medicare approves the study, and you express interest, someone who works on the study will contact you to explain more about the study and see if you meet the requirements set by the scientists who are running the study.
-You can participate in the study as long as you meet the requirements for the study and you have a full understanding and acceptance of what is involved if you participate in the study.
+You can participate in the study as long as you meet the requirements for the study, and you have a full understanding and acceptance of what is involved if you participate in the study.